kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-Linux/index.md

 make
 ```

-First, we generate `Makefile` in `build/` directory with CMake, then we invoke `make` to actually build the application.
+First, we generate `Makefile` in `build/` directory with CMake, then we invoke `make` to build the application.
-We pass `KAA_MAX_LOG_LEVEL=3` option to avoid messing up application output with Kaa SDK info-level messages.
+We pass `KAA_MAX_LOG_LEVEL=3` option to avoid messing up application output with Kaa SDK info level messages.
 The build can be configured in a numerous ways, see [this]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs/C++/) page for detailed description.